mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 (SASS) for 1987--88 and 1993--94.
 She found that positive perceptions of workplace conditions predicted a stronger commitment to teaching.

-6.  ***Factors affect to the novice teachers job satisfaction***
+8.  *Factors affect novice teachers' job satisfaction*

 The researchers studied the factors by examining the external environment that influence the samples' (novice teachers) job satisfaction.
 Researched on the perception on teaching career in the community where the samples work and live showed that *"teaching is a threat to the culture of my community" "my community will always see teaching as a low status job" "it is changing (my community is starting to see the value of teacher)"* have low mean of 1.27, 1.57 and 2.94 correspondingly.
 Whereas, teaching is highly regarded in the community accounts high mean (3.37).
 The result exhibited the bright future and repute of teaching in the teachers' community.
 The data can be analyzed that the threat from surrounding community to the job is very minimal.

 **Table 4:**